stratum-mining/stratumprotocol.org/src/index.md

     value: config_4
     visualSrc: /assets/config-c.svg
     mobileVisualSrc: /assets/config-c-mobile.svg
     textContent: Miners can use SV2 even if they run SV1 firmware.
 The translation proxy translates SV1 to SV2 messages and sends them to the SV2 pool.
-Transactions are selected by the pool.
+Transactions selection, in this configuration is done by the pool.
   - name: Config D
     value: config_5
     visualSrc: /assets/config-d.svg